emcf/thepipe/README.md

 pip install thepipe_api
 ```

+The Pipe is available as a hosted API, or it can be set up locally.
+An API key is recommended for out-of-the-box functionality (alternatively, see the local installation section).
 Ensure the `THEPIPE_API_KEY` environment variable is set.
-Don't have an API key yet?
+Don't have a key yet?
 [Get one here](https://thepi.pe).
-Alternatively, see the local installation section for the more advanced local setup.

 Now you can extract comprehensive text and visuals from any file:
 ```python